Probable Domain Generalization via Quantile Risk Minimization: Conclusion

 We have presented Quantile Risk Minimization for achieving \textit{Probable} Domain Generalization, i.e., learning predictors that perform well \emph{with high probability} rather than \emph{on-average} or \emph{in the worst case}.
 After explicitly relating training and test domains as draws from the same underlying meta-distribution, we proposed to learn predictors with minimal $\alpha$-quantile risk.
 We then introduced the EQRM algorithm, for which we proved a generalization bound and recovery of the causal predictor as $\alpha\! \to\!
 1$. \looseness-1 Finally, in our experiments, we introduced a more holistic quantile-focused evaluation protocol for DG, and demonstrated that EQRM outperforms state-of-the-art baselines on several DG benchmarks.

-\acksection The authors thank Chris Williams and Ian Mason for providing feedback on an earlier draft, as well as Lars Lorch, David Krueger, Francesco Locatello and members of the MPI T\"ubingen causality group for helpful discussions and comments.
+\acksection We thank Chris Williams, Ian Mason and Krikamol Muandet for providing feedback on an earlier draft, as well as Lars Lorch, David Krueger, Francesco Locatello and members of the MPI T\"ubingen causality group for helpful discussions and comments.
+We also thank Minsu Kim for catching an error in an earlier proof of Theorem~\ref{thm:generalization}.
 This work was supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A, 01IS18039B; and by the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645.